Causes, Effects and Incredible Solutions to Plastic Pollution You’ll Wish You’d Known

 2. It Upsets the Food Chain

-Because it comes in sizes large and small, polluting plastics even affect the world’s tiniest organisms, such as plankton.
-When these organisms become poisoned due to plastic ingestion, this causes problems for the larger animals that depend on them for food.
+Because they come in sizes large and small, polluting plastics even affect the world’s tiniest organisms, such as plankton.

 3. Groundwater Pollution

 Water conservation is already a concern in places ranging from California to parts of India, but the world’s water is in great danger because of leaking plastics and waste.
-If you’ve ever seen a garbage dump, imagine what happens every time it rains – then imagine that being present in your drinking water.
-Groundwater and reservoirs are susceptible to leaking environmental toxins.

-Most of the litter and pollution affecting the world’s oceans also derives from plastics.
+Most of the litter and pollution affecting the world’s oceans also derive from plastics.
 This has had terrible consequences on many marine species, which can lead to consequences for those that eat fish and marine life for nutrients – including people.

 4. Land Pollution

-When plastic is dumped in landfills, it interacts with water and forms hazardous chemicals.
-When these chemicals seep underground, they degrade the water quality.
+Plastic dumped in landfills interacts with water and forms hazardous chemicals, which later seep underground and degrade the water quality.
 The wind carries and deposits plastic from one place to another, increasing the land litter.
-It can also get stuck on poles, traffic lights, trees, fences, towers, etc. and animals that may come in the vicinity and might suffocate them to death.

 5. Air Pollution